-Any town official or town employee of the Town, other than members of the Select Board, who has a personal relationship with anyone in any contractual relationship with the Town or who has a financial interest, directly or indirectly, in any contractual relationship with the town Town, or in the sale to the town Town of any land, material, supplies, or services, or who is contractor supplying the town Town with any services or materials shall make known his or hertheir specific interests to the Select Board in writing before proceeding to deliver the services.
+Any official or employee of the Town, other than members of the Select Board, who has a personal relationship with anyone in any contractual relationship with the Town or who has a financial interest, directly or indirectly, in any contractual relationship with the Town, or in the sale to the Town of any land, material, supplies, or services, or who is contractor supplying the

+Town with any services or materials shall make known their specific interests to the Select Board in writing before proceeding to deliver the services.

-Further, the town official or employee shall refrain from voting upon or otherwise participating in any decisions regarding the sale of any contractual services to the Ttown.
+Further, the town official or employee shall refrain from voting upon or otherwise participating in any decisions regarding the sale of any contractual services to the Town.

-An official or employee of the Ttown shall be deemed to have direct or indirect financial interest under this section when that person has any financial interest in any business retained by the Town to perform a service, or has a personal relationship with an officer, director, partner, associate, employee, or stockholder for a private corporation business, or other economic entity to which this section relates.
+An official or employee of the Town shall be deemed to have direct or indirect financial interest under this section when that person has any financial interest in any business retained by the Town to perform a service, or has a personal relationship with an officer, director, partner, associate, employee, or stockholder for a private corporation business, or other economic entity to which this section relates.